Igossx/Cinema.AspNetCoreMvc/README.md

 ### User funcionalities
 - viewing of films
 - viewing of screenings
-- filtering films and projections
+- filtering movies and screenings
 - view own bookings
 - possibility of seat reservation
 - pay for bookings